LionyxML/emacs-kick/README.md

 To contribute, feel free to open an issue or submit a pull request.
 Let's make this configuration even better together!

+## About PRs

+Always welcome, not a promise to accept though (see above).
+Please direct your PRs to the `development` branch of this repository.